Jump to the content of the page

 testXpert testing software

 The coefficient of friction is calculated as the quotient of the tensile force measured on the sled and the contact force of the sled that results from its own weight.
-The formula to calculate the coefficient of friction is t μ = Fs/FD.
+The formula for the calculation is:

 Downloads